Zhang Liang (Western Han): Battle of Gaixia

-In service during the Han dynasty
+Service during the Han dynasty

-In 202 BC, after his victory over Xiang Yu, Liu Bang ascended the throne and became historically known as "Emperor Gaozu of Han".
-Following the establishment of the Han dynasty, Zhang Liang remained as a key advisor to Gaozu even though he did not receive any formal appointment as a government minister.
-Together with Lou Jing, Zhang Liang later suggested for Gaozu to build his capital in Chang'an instead of Luoyang, as Chang'an was in a more strategic position than Luoyang (fertile land and surrounded by natural defences such as mountain passes).
+After his victory over Xiang Yu, Liu Bang ascended the imperial throne and proclaimed the establishment of the Han dynasty in 202 BC, becoming posthumously known as Emperor Gao(zu) ("Great (Ancestor)") of Han.
+Zhang Liang remained as a key advisor to Gaozu even though he did not receive any formal appointment as a government minister.
+In response to a proposal by Lou Jing, Zhang Liang concurred that Gaozu would be more secure building his capital at Chang'an instead of remaining in Luoyang, the Guanzhong Region being filled with fertile land and surrounded by natural defenses such as mountain passes.
 Once, Gaozu noticed that some of his subjects were having a secret discussion and he asked for Zhang Liang's opinion.
 Zhang Liang told Gaozu that they were plotting a rebellion and Gaozu was shocked.
 Zhang Liang proceeded to ask Gaozu whom of all his subjects he hated the most.
 Gaozu mentioned Yong Chi, who had rebelled against him before but surrendered later.
 Zhang Liang then suggested to Gaozu to grant Yong Chi a noble title, because if the others saw that Gaozu was able to forgive Yong Chi, they would be at ease and would not think of rebelling.

 Subsequently, Zhang Liang retired from state affairs and practised Taoism.
 In late 201 BC, Gaozu rewarded his subjects who contributed to the dynasty's founding and he conferred the title of "Marquis of Liu" on Zhang Liang.
 In 196 BC, Gaozu left to suppress a rebellion by Ying Bu, and requested Zhang Liang to come out of retirement to assist the crown prince, Liu Ying, in governing the home territories.
 After returning from the campaign, Gaozu wanted to replace Liu Ying with Liu Ruyi, the Prince of Zhao.
 Zhang Liang opposed Gaozu's decision but Gaozu ignored him so Zhang feigned illness and retired again.
 When approached by Empress Lü Zhi to help Liu Ying retain his position, Zhang Liang recommended the Four Whiteheads of Mount Shang to help Liu Ying, and the four men succeeded in convincing Gaozu to keep Liu Ying as the crown prince.
 Zhang Liang remained in retirement until his death in 189 BC.